zziro/log_analysis/README.md

    * unzip newsdata.zip

-   Then we you will see the file newsdata.sql, copy and paste to the vagrant folder and execute the following command.
+   Then we you will see the file newsdata.sql, copy and paste it to the vagrant folder and execute the following command.

    fullstack-nanodegree-vm-master/vagrant$ psql -d news -f newsdata.sql

-   The commnads 'psql','-d','-f' stands for:
+   The commands 'psql','-d','-f' stands for:
    * psql .- The PostgreSQL command line program
    * -d .- Refers to the database to be connected ('news' database on this case)
    * -f .-  Refers the file to be readed.